 Circular Notation and Necklaces

 Euclidean rhythms are most naturally represented as necklaces — equivalence classes of binary sequences under cyclic rotation.
-All rotations of $E(3,8)$ represent the same rhythmic structure with a different starting downbeat: the musical identity is independent of which position is designated “beat 1.”
+Mathematically, rotations of $E(3,8)$ belong to one necklace.
+Musically, changing the downbeat can change accent, metre, and identity; necklace equivalence deliberately ignores that information.

 In circular notation, place $n$ equally spaced dots on a circle and mark the $k$ onset positions.
 The pattern is immediately visible: the $k$ onset-dots divide the circle as evenly as possible.
 For $E(7,12)$, the seven onset dots on a twelve-position circle look like the seven vertices of a near-regular heptagon inscribed in a dodecagon.
 For $E(3,8)$, the three onset dots form a near- equilateral triangle.